eodell6502/mishmath/README.md

 **distance(a, b)**

-Returns the distance between two points, `a` and `b`, which are both represented as arrays of coordinates.
+Returns the Euclidean distance between two points, `a` and `b`, which are both represented as arrays of coordinates.
 Works for any arbitrary dimension of 2 or higher.

 **divisors(n)**